StoneStepsInc/StoneStepsWebalizer/README.md

     for server-side scripting capabilities, such as php3, to insert scripting files and other directives.

-    It is an error to have the `<!doctype>` tag in any HTMLPre entries.
+    It is an error to have the `<!DOCTYPE>` tag in any `HTMLPre` entries.

 * `HTMLHead`

     Allows you to insert HTML code between the `<head></head>` block.
 There is no default.
-Useful for adding scripts to the HTML page, such as Javascript or php3, or even just for adding a few META tags to the document.
+Useful for adding scripts to the HTML page, such as JavaScript or php3, or even just for adding a few META tags to the document.

 * `HTMLBody`

-    This keyword defines HTML code to be placed immediately after the start <body> tag of the report, just before the title and "summary period/generated on" lines.
+    This keyword defines HTML code to be placed immediately after the start `<body>` tag of the report, just before the title and "summary period/generated on" lines.
 Keep in mind the placement of this code in relation to the title and other aspects of the web page.
 A typical use is to